A Subtle Way to Improve Your Smile

 Consistent wear is important for treatment to stay on track.
 Aligners must be worn 20 to 22 hours per day. - Lifestyle preference:

-What age is too late for clear aligners?
+At what age is it too late for clear aligners?

 Rather than age, your dental professional will assess your oral health and treatment goals.
 If your mouth is healthy and your treatment needs are appropriate, clear aligners may be one of the options discussed during your Eversmile Dental orthodontics consultation.